 What is the AMT?

 The individual alternative minimum tax (AMT) operates alongside the regular income tax.
 It requires many taxpayers to calculate their liability twice—once under the rules for the regular income tax and once under the AMT rules—and then pay the higher amount.
-Originally intended to prevent perceived abuses by a handful of the very rich, it now affects almost 5 million filers.
+Originally intended to prevent perceived abuses by a handful of the very rich, it now affects roughly 5 million filers.

 In January 1969, Treasury Secretary Joseph W. Barr informed Congress that 155 taxpayers with incomes exceeding $200,000 had paid no federal income tax in 1966.
 The news created outrage.
 That year, members of Congress received more constituent letters about the 155 taxpayers than about the Vietnam War.
 Congress subsequently enacted an “add-on” minimum tax that households paid in addition to regular income tax.
 It applied to certain income items (“preferences”) that were taxed lightly or not at all under the regular income tax.
 The largest preference item was the portion of capital gains excluded from the regular income tax.